bartboogmans/comFrame/README.md

 ### Flume tank
 ![image](https://user-images.githubusercontent.com/5917472/225601576-15fd108c-e240-41bf-ba62-5503a229fb05.png)

+Arrows the the figure above denote positive values.
 Note that Z does not point down (as in line with the marine standard NED definition).
 If this is desired, coordinate system transformation can be done by the user.

 ### Small towing tank